rsm-gh/phantom-player/README.md

 ### Series List
 + Select a series with single left-click.
 + Start playing a series with a double left-click.
-+ Open the series menu with a right-click.
++ Open the series settings with a right-click.

 ### Episodes List
 + Play an episode with a double left-click.
 + Open the episode's menu with a right-click.
 + Order the episodes with drag and drop.
-+ Check the play columns to select if an episode should be play / play in order mode / play in random mode.

 ### Media Player
++ Turn to fullscreen with the F11 key or with the button from the media player.
-+ Toggle the fullscreen with a double left-click, or use the esc key to quit**.
++ Turn off the fullscreen with the Esc key or with the button from the media player.
 + Change the volume with the mouse wheel or the up/down arrows**.
 + Toggle Pause/Play with a left-click or the space bar**.
-+ Change the subtitles or the audio track from the right-click menu.
++ Change the subtitles or the audio track with the button from the media player.

-**The media player controls will only work if a video is loaded.*
 ***Only in fullscreen mode.*
+**The media player controls only work if a video is loaded.*

 ## Extra
 ### Searching missing Episodes

-When an episode is missing, an error icon will appear, you can then find files by using `right-click menu > find`.
+When an episode is missing, the text will be displayed in red*, you can then find it by using `right-click menu > find`.

-There are two different find functions that you can use:
+There are two different method functions that you can use to perform this action:

-A) When you select a single file:
+A) By selecting a single row:

-You will be asked to select a file, and once you have selected it, the phantom-player will try to find the rest of the missing episodes in the same folder.
+You will be asked to select a file, and the player will try to find the rest of the missing episodes in the same directory.

-This will work even if you have renamed the files with some easy patterns at the begging or the end of the file names.
-Examples:
+This will work even if some files are renamed with easy patterns, for example:

 ```
 foo-700 -> lol-700